 - your prior qualifications

-You can find out tuition fees for government funded courses commencing post 1 July in the Victoria University TAFE Fee Schedule.
+You can find out our tuition fees for government funded courses in the:

 In 2013 concessions are only available for eligible government subsidised students studying up to Certificate IV level qualifications.
 The concession fee will be charged at 20% of the student tuition rate.
 Diploma concessions are only available for indigenous students or those who are continuing a Diploma, had previously been entitled to a concession and are still eligible for the concession.